Nickel Cadmium Battery includes:

-Charging or recharging any rechargeable battery requires care.
-Rechargable batteries and cells must be charged in the correct fashion otherwise them may be damaged.
+Charging or recharging any rechargeable battery requires care regardless of the battery technology.
+Rechargable batteries and cells must be charged in the correct fashion otherwise them may be damaged and their lives will be shortened.

-Incorrect charging or NiCd batteries can result in shortened life or in some cases where charging is particularly inappropriate, it can cause fire or even an explosion.
+Incorrect charging of NiCd batteries can result in shortened life or in some cases where charging is particularly inappropriate, it can cause fire or even an explosion.

 Prime charging NiCd batteries

-Additionally it is found that performance of new cells only reaches the optimum after a number of charge / discharge cycles.
+Additionally it is found that performance of new nickel cadmium battery cells only reaches the optimum after a number of charge / discharge cycles.
 Typically cells should reach their specified level of performance after five to ten charge discharge cycles.

 Beyond this, the peak capacity may be reached after around 100 or more charge discharge cycles after which the performance will start to drop.

-This assumes that the NiCd batteries are charged and discharged in the required manner and they are not subject to abuse.
+This assumes that the nickel cadmium battery cells, NiCds are charged and discharged in the required manner and they are not subject to abuse.

 NiCd charging basics

-Unlike the lead acid cells, NiCads are charged using a constant current source.
+Unlike the lead acid batteries and cells, NiCads must be charged using a constant current source.
 Their internal resistance is such that if a constant voltage was used, they would draw excessively large currents which would damage the cells.

 Normally cells are charged at a rate of around C/10.
 In other words if their capacity is 1 amp hour then they would be charged at a rate of 100mA.
 The charge time is usually longer than ten hours because not all the energy entering the cell is converted into stored electrical energy.